KGBUSH/KGBUSH.github.io/_pages/about.md

 Prior to PolyU, I worked as engineer in Huawei and JD.com.
-I received the M.S in Computer Science from Tongji University, working with [Prof. Chenxi Zhang](https://baike.baidu.com/item/%E5%BC%B5%E6%99%A8%E6%9B%A6/6083349), and the B.s. in Computer Science from Nanjing University of Aeronautics and Astronautics.
+I received the M.S. in Computer Science from Tongji University, working with [Prof. Chenxi Zhang](https://baike.baidu.com/item/%E5%BC%B5%E6%99%A8%E6%9B%A6/6083349), and the B.S. in Computer Science from Nanjing University of Aeronautics and Astronautics.

 You can find my CV here: [Yang's Curriculum Vitae](../assets/CV_Marco (4).pdf)